-When thinking about your embellishments, choose items and techniques that will not create any more thickness to your bookmark.
-The felt is thin enough to use as a bookmark, but you don't want to add a lot more thickness so that it won't fit into a book.
+When thinking about your embellishments, choose items and techniques that will not add more thickness to your bookmark.
+The felt is thin enough to use as a bookmark, but you don't want to make it too thick to fit into a book.
 If you want to use some thick items (like buttons), put them on your first heart, where it can be left above the top of the book.

 Sewing Your Top Heart

-5. Once you decorated all your hearts, take the two pieces for your top heart and pin them together back to back.
+5. Once you've decorated all your hearts, take the two pieces for your top heart and pin them together back to back.